MathiasJensen96/OLA2/README.md

 ### 7)

 **A mediator topology and a broker topology can both be used to manage event streams.
 Briefly describe what broker and mediator topologies are and the use cases they are best suited to.
-Use diagrams to illustrate your answer, which could relate to the same application but different services (ones better suited to a mediator topology and one to a broker technology)**
+Use diagrams to illustrate your answer, which could relate to the same application but different services (ones better suited to a mediator topology and one to a broker technology).**

 **Mediator Topology:**
 In a mediator topology, events flow through a central mediator, which routes and processes the events before delivering them to the appropriate consumers.
 This topology is best suited for applications requiring complex event processing, filtering, and transformation.